okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-overview/main/index.md

 This guide series contains the following parts:

-* [Prepare your SCIM API service](/docs/guides/scim-provisioning-integration-prepare/): Prepare a SCIM-compliant API server to host your SCIM service, and test it to make sure it’s functional.
+* [Build your SCIM API service](/docs/guides/scim-provisioning-integration-prepare/): Build a SCIM-compliant API server to host your SCIM service, and test it to make sure it’s functional.
-* [Configure Okta to your SCIM API service](/docs/guides/scim-provisioning-integration-connect/): Use Okta to make SCIM requests to your SCIM API service by creating and configuring an Okta SCIM integration from the Admin Console.
+* [Configure Okta to your SCIM API service](/docs/guides/scim-provisioning-integration-connect/): Use Okta to make SCIM requests to your SCIM API service by creating and configuring a private SCIM integration from the Admin Console.
+  > **Note:** If you want to submit your SCIM integration to the [Okta Intgration Network (OIN)](https://www.okta.com/integrations/), skip this guide and go directly to the [OIN Wizard: Submit an integration](/docs/guides/submit-oin-app/scim/main/) guide.
+The OIN Wizard includes steps to create, configure, and test your SCIM integration to share with your customers.
-* [Test your Okta SCIM integration](/docs/guides/scim-provisioning-integration-test/): Test that your SCIM app can handle requests to create, read, update, and delete (CRUD) user profile information.
-Also test that your app can run through our Okta Integration Network (OIN) test cases for quality assurance.
+* [Test your Okta SCIM integration](/docs/guides/scim-provisioning-integration-test/): Test that your private SCIM app can handle requests to create, read, update, and delete (CRUD) user profile information.
+  > **Note:** These testing steps are included in the [OIN Wizard](/docs/guides/submit-oin-app/scim/main/#test-your-integration) when you use it to submit your SCIM integration to the OIN.

 ## See also

-After using these guides, and preparing and testing your SCIM integration, you may want to make it public.
-To do so, follow the steps in our [Submit an app integration](/docs/guides/submit-app) guide to have it published in the [Okta Integration Network (OIN) catalog](https://www.okta.com/integrations/).
+If you want to expose your SCIM integration to your customers who also use Okta, submit it to the Okta Integration Network (OIN).
+Integrations listed in the [OIN catalog](https://www.okta.com/integrations/) are available to all Okta customers to use.

+* See [Publish an OIN integration](/docs/guides/submit-app-overview/) to understand the submission process for publishing an integration.
+* Review the [OIN submission requirements](/docs/guides/submit-app-prereq/) before starting the submission process.
+* Use the [OIN Wizard: Submit an integration](/docs/guides/submit-oin-app/scim/main/) guide to connect, test, and submit your Okta SCIM integration it to the OIN.

 ## Next steps

-Now that you know what these guides cover, you can get started by [Preparing your SCIM API service](/docs/guides/scim-provisioning-integration-prepare/).
+Now that you know what these guides cover, start [building your SCIM API service](/docs/guides/scim-provisioning-integration-prepare/).